 You must have held your funds for 28 consecutive days or longer before the date of your application.
 You must therefore plan ahead and make sure that the level of your funds does not go below the minimum required level at any time during this 28-day period.

 You must apply before the expected end date on the CAS and before your current immigration permission expires.
 If you find out that you're likely to receive confirmation of your award after the expected end date on the CAS, you can still apply under the scheme as long as you do this before the expected end date and before your current Tier 4 leave expires.
 However, you won't be able to:

 - work without restriction until your award is confirmed

 - extend your immigration permission under this scheme, so you won't be able to spend the full 12-month period working without restriction

 If your current immigration permission expires before your expected study end date, you must contact the Student Immigration Service as a matter of urgency.
 You may need to make another Tier 4 student application before you're able to apply under the Doctorate Extension Scheme.

 Contact Student Immigration Services

-You should contact the Student Immigration Service as soon as possible after submitting your thesis, or three months before your visa expires - whichever is sooner.
+You should contact the Student Immigration Service as soon as possible after completing your viva, or three months before your visa expires - whichever is sooner.

-We will need to know your visa expiry date and expected viva date (oral examination).
+We will need to know your visa expiry date and the length of your corrections.
 We will also discuss your options and the application process with you.

 Request a CAS number